 A knowledge of the Chinese traditional gods and goddesses is particularly useful when visiting ancient temples or reading ancient texts.
-Many of the traditional gods started off as a mere mortals and some went on to have a particular festival dedicated to them.
+Many of the traditional gods started off as mere mortals while some went on to have a particular festival dedicated to them.

 People familiar with the Egyptian, Greek or Roman pantheon of gods will be disappointed when considering the Chinese deities.
 There is no consistent framework or hierarchy, it is more of an assorted collection, suggesting the stories come from different places at different times.
 The ‘Supreme’ deity Shangdi 上帝 does not feature in many tales and does not interact with other deities, and so can not compared to Zeus or similar ancient supreme gods of other lands.
 The chief reason for this is that Confucianism has generally been the dominant philosophy, and that is firmly rooted in rationality and the here and now.
 So the mythological figures were not considered suitable subjects for scholars, it was the mainly illiterate who kept the stories alive by oral tradition.
 History has a long tradition for accuracy in China; the impartial recording of facts is totally at odds with creative imaginings.
 However the ancient deities of folk religions have always been cherished by the local people so they can get together and enjoy festivals in their honor.